mle86/php-request-authentication/doc/Class_AuthenticationMethod.md

  - **Authentication:**
    Using the `authenticate()` method, outbound requests can be authenticated.
-   The method calculates the authentication token string and returns it as an additional header to add to the request before sending it.
+   The method calculates the authentication data for the request (such as a signature or a id+secret header) and returns it as additional headers to be added to the request before sending it.

  - **Verification:**
    Using the `verify()` method,
-   an inbound request's authentication token can be tested against the rest of the request data (including the client ID) and the locally-known list of acceptable client IDs and their API secrets.
+   an inbound request's authentication header(s) can be tested against the rest of the request data (including the client ID) and the locally-known list of acceptable client IDs and their API secrets.